andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-The code base contains plenty of "normal" unit tests, but where we need to test the in-game behaviour we always turn to this method for its clarity and ease of writing tests.
+The code base contains plenty of "normal" unit tests, but where we need to test the in-game behaviour we always turn to this method for its clarity and ease of writing.
 There is some run-time overhead in parsing and rendering text representations of the game state, but this has not caused us a performance problem so far (hundreds of tests run in about 5 seconds).